akeneo/pim-helpcenter/content/md/first-steps/manage-product-identifiers.md

 Please refer to [api.akeneo.com](https://api.akeneo.com/) for more details.

 ::: warning
-8 new API endpoints have been created, working with “UUID” product identifiers, which is the most future-proof way to identify products, especially if you have or plan to have products without SKU.
+New API endpoints have been created, working with “UUID” product identifiers, which is the most future-proof way to identify products, especially if you have or plan to have products without SKU.
 :::

 # Manage your products with the UUID